ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     * ``RhoMaximum``
         This type computes the maximum and minimum values of the total charge density as well as the maximum absolute value of the charge density of each charged species.
-        Please be aware that measuring maximum charge densities might be very noisy in PIC.
+        Please be aware that measuring maximum charge densities might be very noisy in PIC simulations.

         The output columns are
         the maximum value of the :math:`rho` field,